 DIFC Employee Workplace Savings Plan ("DEWS Plan") replaced the previously existing system of End of Service Benefit payment regime with a funded defined contribution regime where the employer needs to make monthly contributions to DEWS for the benefit of employees effective from February 01, 2020.
 Enrolment with a qualifying plan is a mandatory requirement and all employers in the DIFC were required to enrol with the DEWS Plan prior to the plan commencement date.
-The Company enrolled with the DEWS Plan in April 2020 for its employees who are on its payroll.
+The Company had enrolled with the DEWS Plan in April 2020 and continues to maintain the same for its employees who are on its payroll.